iherasymenko/jlink-gradle-plugin/README.md

 When applied together with `java` plugin, the plugin contributes the `image`, `imageRun`, and `imageModules` tasks to the project.

-The image that is built by the `image` tasks is meant to be used for development purposes only as it depends on the local JDK.
+The image that is built by the `image` task is meant to be used for development purposes only as it depends on the local JDK.

 If you want to distribute your application, please refer to the "Cross Target Images" section of this document.